fenago/oracle19c-labs/dataguard/lab_guides/lab27.md

 4. Validate that the physical standby database is ready for role reversal using the VERBOSE option.

     ```
-    DGMGRL> validate database verbose stndby
+    DGMGRL> validate database verbose orcldg
     ```

-5. Use the terminal connected to stndby as oracle with the environment variables set to stndby.
+5. Use the terminal connected to orcldg as oracle with the environment variables set to orcldg.
 Launch SQL\*Plus and connect as the SYSDG user.

     ```
-    [oracle@stndby ~]$ . oraenv
+    [oracle@orcldg ~]$ . oraenv
-    ORACLE_SID = [oracle] ? stndby
+    ORACLE_SID = [oracle] ? orcldg
-    The Oracle base has been set to /u01/app/oracle [oracle@stndby ~]$ sqlplus / as sysdba
+    The Oracle base has been set to /u01/app/oracle [oracle@orcldg ~]$ sqlplus / as sysdba

     SQL*Plus: Release 19.0.0.0.0 - Production on Sat Jun 6 07:36:51 2020
     Version 19.3.0.0.0